Hibby/packetradio-guide/docs/beginners-guide.md

 SSIDs are not necessary - some stations have a frontend that will let you choose what service you want to use when you connect.

-When you call your local node or a nearby station, it is most likely they will have an SSID and you will have to call that.
+When you call your local node or a nearby station, it is most likely they will have an SSID that you'll need to use.

 ### Modes